 Is it advice?
 Inspiration?
 An outlet for creativity?
 Belonging?
 Refine your brand purpose and find out what your clients really want.

 Once you have your purpose figured out, you have the first clue towards figuring out which community engagement tools will work best for your brand.
+Don’t try to find one product that offers all possible features.
 There are no “best” tools out there – but there will be some that are more suitable to your exact needs.
-You can find out by recording a video podcast or blog post, or even making use of social media—the key is consistency and finding what works for you.
+Some communities work well with a video podcast or a blog, others profit from regular challenges from customer feedback tools —the key is consistency and finding what works for you.

 What’s my community like?